“I think there is a bigger question regarding climate change - should New Zealand Oil & Gas fossil fuel exploration activities continue at all?

 We recently released our Climate Change Policy.
 This policy recognises that addressing climate risks is a priority for our generation and will be for those to come.

-We have committed to reporting according to the Taskforce for Climate Related Disclosures framework.
+We have committed to reporting according to the Taskforce for Climate Related Financial Disclosures framework.

 We support the transition to clean-burning, low emission natural gas, especially to replace coal in the global energy mix.
 We have a preference for gas within our portfolio.